Jeiwan/uniswapv3-book/src/milestone_1/calculating-liquidity.md

 > price_to_sqrtp(5000)
 > > 5602277097478614198912276234240
 > ```
-> Notice that we're multiplying before converting to integer.
+> Notice that we're multiplying before converting to an integer.
 Otherwise, we'll lose precision.

 ## Token Amounts Calculation

-Next step is to decide how many tokens we want to deposit into the pool.
-The answer is: as many as we want.
+The next step is to decide how many tokens we want to deposit into the pool.
+The answer is as many as we want.
 The amounts are not strictly defined, we can deposit as much as it is enough to buy a small amount of ETH without making the current price leave the price range we put liquidity into.
 During development and testing we'll be able to mint any amount of tokens, so getting the amounts we want is not a problem.

 For our first swap, let's deposit 1 ETH and 5000 USDC.